 This is your opportunity to be involved in working for the school and its community.
 You can choose to join a variety of different committees.
-These include the Peer Education Committee, The Charity Committee, The Senior Citizens' Committee, the Prom and Year Book Committee.
+In addition to this, time is spent on bringing in external speakers to deliver a variety of topics.